 APPAREL / RETAILRecent and archived news stories on: Action Sports, Autos, Clothing, Cosmetics, Malls, Online Shopping, Stores/Retailers, Surf/Sportswear...

-Only one of four Orange County-based automakers exceeded the national sales pace for new vehicles in February, according to New Jersey-based market researcher Autodata Corp.
+Three of four Orange County-based automakers exceeded the national sales pace for new vehicle sales in April, according to New Jersey-based market researcher Autodata Corp.

 Lake Forest-based Del Taco Restaurants Inc. reported net income of about $3.1 million for the first quarter of 2016 compared with a $4.9 million loss year-over-year.

 San Clemente-based Stance Inc. received $30 million in Series D funding led by Mercato Partners in Salt Lake City.

 Midlothian, Texas-based Ennis Inc. said it plans to sell Alstyle Apparel LLC in Anaheim to the newly formed Alstyle Operations LLC for $76 million in cash and $12 million to cover a 60-month equipment lease.